CreedsCode/CreedsCode/README.md

 ## Some infos about me
 - 🔭 I’m currently working on different stuff
-- 🌱 I’m currently learning: MERV Stack
+- 🌱 I’m currently learning: MERN Stack
 - 📫 How to reach me: contact@creedscode.cc

 ### Connect with me: